-By the time people book a call with you or go to a sales page, they should feel like they know you and like you.
-So don’t be afraid to show up in your writing.
-You will attract more of the people who make an ideal client (and turn away those who would consume all your energy).
+By the time people book a call with you or go to the sales page, they should feel like they know you and like you.
+So don’t be afraid to reveal yourself in your writing.
+You will attract more people resembling your ideal client (and turn off those who would only waste your energy).

 When you create a blog, you start building a solid foundation for your online house.
-Then, all your marketing tactics will help you build roads to this house and invite everyone to visit.
+All your marketing tactics will then help you build roads to this house and invite everyone to visit.
 This is how your business grows.

 #7.
 It positively impacts your business long term

 Once you publish a blog post, it has the potential to bring in traffic for years to come.
-The traffic will become bigger and bigger as your blog post starts to rank in Google searches.
+The traffic will increase as your blog post starts to rank in Google searches.

 #8.
 It transforms your website into an interesting place to check out

 Your blog needs to be more than just another blog.
-You don’t want to just become a part of the noise.
+You don’t want to become a part of the Internet noise.

-You should aim at creating such a great blog that people check it out regularly, just because they enjoy it so much.
-This is possible for a lot of niches.
+You should aim to create such compelling content that people want to check it out regularly, just because they enjoy it so much.
+This is possible for many niches.

-The content of your blog needs to be so interesting and fun that people want to read it for leisure.
+Your blog’s content needs to be so exciting and entertaining that people want to read it for leisure.

 - a restaurant can run a blog with posts on choosing quality ingredients, easy seasonal recipes, food destinations around the world, good quality cooking equipment, etc.